xc528/MIR25InstrumentClassifcation/README.md

 Second, change file destinations as needed accordingly in [MIR_Final_Project_model_part.ipynb](MIR_Final_Project_model_part.ipynb).
 Second, run the cells sequentially.
 More comments and notes are within the notebook.
 Uses CUDA as default.

-The notebook saves emebdding to your machine or your designated location.
+The notebook saves emebddings as .npy files to your machine or your designated location.
 # Evaluation
 To evaluate how well the two models perform with the processed audio, we ran the embedding with K-means Clustering, and compared the clustering result with their ground truths(instrument labels).